Principal Components for Model-Agnostic Modified Gravity with 3x2pt: Modified Gravity Linear parameterisations -- Model Misspecification

 \section{Modified Gravity Linear parameterisations -- Model Misspecification}

 We show here an example of the biases introduced by the DE-like parameterisation when testing a modified gravity theory with a large deviation from GR.
-We present in Figure \ref{fig:corner_ESS_paramcompare} the marginalised posteriors when testing ESS gravity 3$\times$2pt$+f\sigma_8$ data, while constraining the DE-like parameterisation from equation \ref{eq:mu_sigma_ourparam} compared to the ESS-specific parameterisation from equation \ref{eq:mu_Sigma_ESSparam} with the PCA-based data reduction method.
-All cosmological parameters are biased at $>1\sigma$ level when using the DE-like parameterisation and at $\leq 1\sigma$ when using the ESS-specific parameterisation.
+We present in Figure \ref{fig:corner_ESS_paramcompare} the marginalised posteriors when testing ESS gravity 3$\times$2pt$+f\sigma_8$ data, while constraining the DE-like parameterisation from Equation \ref{eq:mu_sigma_ourparam} compared to the ESS-specific parameterisation from Equation \ref{eq:mu_Sigma_ESSparam} with the PCA-based data reduction method.
+All cosmological parameters are biased at $>1\sigma$ level when using the DE-like parameterisation ($\Omega_c$ by $1.95\sigma$, $A_s$ by $2.05\sigma$ and $h$ by $1.25\sigma$) and at $\lesssim 1\sigma$ when using the ESS-specific parameterisation ($\Omega_c$ by $1.04\sigma$, $A_s$ by $0.97\sigma$ and $h$ by $0.25\sigma$).
+Additionally, the $\Delta\chi^2$ as defined in \ref{eq:chisquared} improves from $4.5$ to $1.75$.

 We also compare in Figure \ref{fig:muz_ESS_paramcompare} how well the output of these parameter inference chains fares at recovering the input functional form of $\mu(z)$.
 As well as the `modified ESS' example from Fig, \ref{fig:corner_ESS_paramcompare}, we repeat the equivalent analysis for nDGP gravity.
 We compare the best fit functional forms from chains that use the DE-like parameterisation to those from chains using the theory-specific parameterisation for both gravity theories.
 We can see that the DE-like parameterisation is very bad at recovering the correct functional form because it is quite limited in range.
 These biases in estimated $\mu(z)$ are what introduce biases in our estimated cosmological parameters.